TechWebAuthn/webauthn-components/README.md

 # web-authn-components
-Web components that make the Web Authentication API a little easier to use.
+Web Components that make the Web Authentication API a little easier to use.